flutter/flutter/examples/api/README.md

 /// {@end-tool}
 ```

-The "See code" link needs to be formatted exactly as above, with no wrapping or
+The "See code in" line needs to be formatted exactly as above, with no wrapping
-newlines, one space after the "`**`" at the beginning, and one space before the
+or newlines, one space after the "`**`" at the beginning, and one space before
-"`**`" at the end, and the words "See code" at the beginning of the line.
-This
+the "`**`" at the end, and the words "See code in" at the beginning of the line.
-is what the snippets tool and the IDE use when finding the example source code
+This is what the snippets tool and the IDE use when finding the example source
-that you are creating.
+code that you are creating.

 Use `{@tool dartpad}` for Dartpad examples, and use `{@tool sample}` for
 examples that shouldn't be run/shown in Dartpad.